Setting up OpenEBS with Kubernetes on Amazon Web Services¶

 core@ip-172-20-53-140:~$ kubectl get pods NAME READY STATUS RESTARTS AGE maya-apiserver-h714w 1/1 Running 0 12m openebs-provisioner-5e6ij 1/1 Running 0 9m

 Setting up OpenEBS with Kubernetes on Google Kubernetes Engine¶

 This section, provides detailed instructions on how to setup and use OpenEBS in Google Kubernetes Engine (GKE).
 This section uses a three node Kubernetes cluster.

 You can either use an existing Kubernetes cluster or create a new one.
-To create a new cluster, go to Google Cloud Platform -> Kubernetes Engine -> Create Kubernetes Cluster.
+To create a new cluster, perform the following procedure.

 - Go to the Google Cloud URL at https://console.cloud.google.com/.

 - In the Google Cloud Platform screen, select Kubernetes Engine on the left pane.